 I am working to remove these things from my life — will you join me?

 Emily enjoys the opportunity to “do life” with other Christians who love God and worship Him.
-Emily battles four auto-immune diseases, a few other medical conditions and seven food allergies, and she loves all things beach!
+She battles four auto-immune diseases, a few other medical conditions and seven food allergies.
+Emily loves all things beach!
 So, sunny Florida is a perfect place to call home.
 Emily blogs at Beyond the Noise.